Upper Division General Education (UDGE) (9 Units)

 Writing Intensive (WI) Requirement

-All Upper Division GE courses are designated Writing Intensive (WI).
-Therefore, the WI requirement will be satisfied by meeting the Upper Division General Education requirement.
+All upper division GE courses are designated Writing Intensive (WI).
+Therefore, the WI requirement will be satisfied by meeting the upper division General Education requirement.
 Writing Intensive courses require students to complete writing assignments totaling a minimum of 2,500 words.
+Only courses approved for upper division GE or as equivalent pattern modifications may be designated as Writing Intensive.

 General Education Residency Requirement